malsf21/omun.ca/_docs/article.md

 ## Submitting

-Once you're finished with your News Article, you have two ways to submit it: a GitHub Pull Request, or a submission to Matthew Wang.
+Once you're finished with your News Article, you have two ways to submit it: a GitHub Pull Request, or a submission to the USG of Communications.

 ### GitHub Pull Request

-The GitHub Pull Request is my preferred way of submitting a file.
+The GitHub Pull Request is the preferred way of submitting a file.

 Visit the [GitHub repository](https://github.com/malsf21/omun.ca).
 Navigate to the `/_posts` directory, press the Upload Files button, and drag in your article.md file.
 Write a short summary of your changes, and submit.

-Matthew Wang will then approve (or deny) your changes in about a day.
+The maintainer of the GitHub repo (the USG of communications) will then approve (or deny) your changes in about a day.

-### Submission to Matthew Wang
+### Submission to USG Communications

-Send an email to Matthew Wang including your article.md file, your image, and optionally your background guide.
-Matthew Wang will receive your submission, edit if needed, and upload it to the site.
+Send an email to the USG Communications including your article.md file, and option images.
+The USG Communications will receive your submission, edit if needed, and upload it to the site.

 This process will take about two days.